rob-blackbourn/JetBlack.Network/README.md

 ```

 The `ByteBuffer` class has a buffer and a length (the buffer may not be full).
 The `1024` argument was the size
-of the buffer to create. typically the extension method will also take a `CancellationToken` as an argument.
+of the buffer to create. typically the extension method will also take a [`CancellationToken`](https://msdn.microsoft.com/library/system.threading.cancellationtoken.aspx) as an argument.

 ### Frame Clients

-Frame Clients follow the same pattern to the clients, but use a `DispoableByteBuffer` and send/receive the length
+Frame Clients follow the same pattern to the clients, but use a [`DisposableByteBuffer`](https://github.com/rob-blackbourn/JetBlack.Network/blob/master/JetBlack.Network/Common/DisposableByteBuffer.cs) and send/receive the length
 of the buffer.
 This ensures the full message is received.
 They also take a [`BufferManager`](https://msdn.microsoft.com/library/system.servicemodel.channels.buffermanager.aspx) to reduce garbage collection.

 ## Connectors

 The client connection can be performed asynchronously.
 ClientConnectors are `IObservable<Socket>` or `IObservable<TcpClient>` and
-are created by extension methods which take `IPEndPoint`.
+are created by extension methods which take [`IPEndPoint`](https://msdn.microsoft.com/library/system.net.ipendpoint.aspx).
 So you might do the following:

 ```cs
 new IPEndPoint(IPAddress.Parse("127.0.0.1"), 9211)